 Most companies think it is up to CT1 how to specify the AT-command.
 However, CT1 needs to be informed that all QoE configurations may need to be released without any measConfigAppLayerId being indicated from the AS-layer.

-Inform CT1 that all QoE configurations may need to be released without any measConfigAppLayerId being indicated from the AS-layer.
+Inform CT1 that all QoE configurations may need to be released without any measConfigAppLayerId being indicated from the AS-layer and ask them to take this into account when specifying the AT-command.

 RAN2 previously agreed to send an LS to CT1 with all agreements related to AT-commands at the end of the work item.

-Thus, these agreements are noted for now and will be taken into account when the LS to CT1 is sent.
+Send an LS to CT1 and inform them of the RAN2 agreements with impact on AT-commands.

 2.4 Other proposals